voyd-lang/voyd/spec/surface.md

     		(mul 4 x)))
     ```

-3. Isolated named arguments, that is named arguments that are on their own line, are applied to the
-    preceding function call provided:
+3. Isolated labeled arguments, that is labeled arguments that are on their own line, are applied to the preceding function call provided:

-    1. There are no empty lines separating between the two
+    1. There are no empty lines separating the two
-    2. The named argument is on the same indentation level, or 1 child indentation level as the
+    2. The labeled argument is on the same indentation level, or 1 child indentation level as the
        preceding function call.

     ```